-- Complete the 60-credit program, which is approximately 45 credits in the semester system.
+Complete the 54-credit program, which is approximately 45 credits in the semester system.

-- Complete three foundation curriculum courses, the concentration curriculum in Mental Health and Trauma or Health, Equity and Wellness and one field internship.
+Complete two foundation curriculum courses, one seminar, and the concentration curriculum in Mental Health and Trauma or Health, Equity and Wellness and one field internship.

 With the MSW@Denver curriculum, you will gain a holistic understanding of social work principles and be prepared to advocate for social justice in a variety of settings.
 If you are a traditional MSW student, you will begin the program with the foundation curriculum.
-If you’re an advanced standing MSW student, you will complete three foundation courses and then proceed to the concentration curriculum.
+If you’re an advanced standing MSW student, you will complete three foundation courses and then proceed to one of two concentration options.

 The foundation curriculum develops your understanding of the history, values and ethics of the social work profession.

-The concentration curriculum comprises coursework in Mental Health and Trauma that focuses on comprehensive assessment, advanced interventions based on cognitive approaches and trauma-informed care, and Health, Equity and Wellness, which covers the history of health, health disparities, and culturally competent social work practice.
+The concentration curriculum offers two options: Mental Health and Trauma, which focuses on comprehensive assessment, advanced interventions based on cognitive approaches and trauma-informed care, and Health, Equity and Wellness, which covers the history of health, health disparities, and culturally competent social work practice.

 As a student in the online program, you will complete coursework that covers a variety of topics, providing you with a strong foundation for social work practice.
 Some sample courses include:

 Whether you live in downtown Denver, a small town in Colorado or another city across the United States, we will help you find an internship to practice the concepts and theories learned in your online classes.

 You will work with a field placement specialist who will find you a school-approved internship site in or near your community.

 You will be supervised at your site by a licensed social work professional who will provide feedback on your work and help you develop your skills.